38 Brilliant Examples of eCommerce Personalization

 Boost sales during holiday seasons by using this approach to send personal gift recommendations to your email subscribers based on their search history and the product pages they have viewed on your website.

-Pro Tip: Tie in your loyalty program as well along with the gift guides, as AMC does—doing this helps your customers feel connected to your brand and find value in being a customer.
+Pro Tip: Tie in your loyalty program as well, along with the gift guides—doing this helps your customers feel connected to your brand and find value in being a customer.

 What’s personalization without retargeting?
 Adidas takes this personalized ad approach to retarget cart abandoners on Facebook: